Designing a system for page creation

-With Cabana, I worked with them to get the structure and flexibility required with the design.
-Being able to have a range of colours to keep things fresh between pages, really helps with the tropical and growth aspect of their image they are trying to convey.
+With Cabana, I worked to get the structure and flexibility required with the design.
+Being able to have a range of colours to keep things fresh between pages.
+It also helps to convey the tropical and growth aspect of the brand.

 Starting with improving the logo

-As an agency, I believe it’s important to show your attention to detail.
-The Cabana logo was using a typeface without modification, so I made a few quick adjustments to make it feel that bit more intentional.
+As an agency, it’s important to show your attention to detail.
+The Cabana logo was using a typeface without modification, I made a few quick adjustments to make it feel that bit more intentional.

 If you look closely at the before, taking in to consideration the three ‘a’ characters, there’s an almost awkward space either side of them.
 So generally tightening up the kerning here adds a better balance to the type overall.